akenny430/wifi_speed/README.md

 Several key inferences can be made regarding the entire experiment:
 - *The Orbi provides a significant boost in wireless connection over the basic router.*
+Comparing *wireless_orbi* to *wireless_base*,
+we see that there is about about an eightfold increase in download speed, a doubling of upload speed, and lower ping.
 - *Using wired connection, it is possible to obtain speeds extremely close to the theoretical maximum.*
+This can be seen from both *ethernet_base* and *ethernet_orbi*, as the average speeds are both very close to the supposed limit of 940 Mbps.
+In fact, the maximum download speed for both (slightly) exceeds 940 Mbps.
 - *Using wired connection with the satellite Orbi does not offer any significant speed improvements over wireless.*
+Comparing *wireless_orbi* to *ethernet_orbi_v2*, we can see that there is little difference between the download speeds.
+While the upload speed is slightly faster on average for *ethernet_orbi_v2*, the difference does not seem to be significant.

 All of these results imply the following:
 1. The service offered by Verizon does in fact live up to its potential, at least when using wired connection.